-Driven single-file motion sets the paradigm for wide variety of one-dimensional directed movements, ranging from intracellular transport and urban traffic to ant trails and controlled robot swarms.
+Driven single-file motion, in which particles move unidirectionally along one-dimensional channels, sets the paradigm for wide variety of one-dimensional directed movements, ranging from intracellular transport and urban traffic to ant trails and controlled robot swarms.
 Motivated by the phenomenologies of these systems in closed geometries, regulated by number conservation and bottlenecks, we explore the domain walls (DWs) or shocks in a conceptual one-dimensional cellular automaton with a fixed particle number and a bottleneck.
-For high entry and exit rates of the cellular automaton, and with {sufficiently large} particle numbers, the DWs formed are independent of the associated rate parameters, revealing a {\em hitherto unknown universality} in their {\em shapes}.
-In contrast, the DWs do depend upon these parameters, if they are small, and hence have nonuniversal shapes.
-Our predictions on the DWs are testable in experiments.
+For high entry and exit rates of the cellular automaton, and with sufficiently large particle numbers, the DWs formed are independent of the associated rate parameters, revealing a {\em hitherto unknown universality} in their {\em shapes}, which are however enclosed by nonuniversal boundary layers.
+In contrast, the DWs do depend upon these parameters, if small, and hence have nonuniversal shapes, but without boundary layers.
+Nonuniversal delocalized DWs can be formed by additional tuning of the control parameters.
+Our predictions on the DWs are testable in model experiments.

-Driven single-file motion (DSFM) is the cornerstone of effective one-dimensional (1D) transport in physical systems of diverse origin.
+Driven single-file motion (DSFM) is the cornerstone of effective one-dimensional (1D) transport without overtaking in physical systems of diverse origin.
 This includes intracellular transport, e.g., motion of molecular motors along eukaryotic cells~\cite{cell}, ribosome translocation along messenger RNA (mRNA) strands~\cite{mrna22,mrna33,mrna44}, vehicular or pedestrian traffic along closed network of roads~\cite{traffic1,traffic2,bus-route}, ecological examples like ant trails~\cite{ant1,ant2} and also 1D motion of robot swarms~\cite{robot-2024}.
-A key question is the nature of the stationary densities and their dependence on the underlying control parameters.
 In closed systems of DSFM connected to a particle storage or reservoir, regulated by the interplay of the overall fixed availability of particles, DSFM-reservoir couplings and bottlenecks, the stationary density profiles and their degree of {\em universality} vis-\`a-vis the control parameters in the system remains a theoretically and phenomenologically paramount issue.

 In this Letter, motivated by the above generic issues in DSFM, we propose and study a conceptual 1D cellular automaton having a fixed number of available particles with only excluded volume interactions, and a bottleneck, based on totally asymmetric simple exclusion process (TASEP)~\cite{krug,derrida1,derrida2}.
 We use it to explore universal shapes of the domain wall (DW) in the nonequilibrium steady states of the model.